SDPTeam15/PolyEvents/summaries/sprint3.md

 ## Florian

+This week, I updated our code to make the data observable, so that when the database is updated, it's possible to show the new version directly to the user.
+I finished to write the code, but I didn't have time to write tests.

+My time estimates where too low to write the tests.
+I spent a lot of time understanding how to use the Observable and ObservableList classes correctly.
+Robin helped me to add more features to theses classes so I can use them more efficiently.

+Next week, I'll write the tests corresponding to this week's implementations.

 ## Mathieu

 This week, I added the possibility to add an area to the map, move the area and change its size while creating it.
 I also added the two buttons to add and save the area.
 I wasn't able to write the tests for these functionalities due to lack of time and because it is related to Google Map.
 I refactored the google map code written these two last weeks.